elliotclowes/learnt.me/Conquerors.md

 Pêro da Covilhã.
 > He was about forty years old; a quick-witted, multi-talented adventurer of lowly birth, an adept swordsman, a loyal servant of  the Portuguese kings, and a spy.
 As well as Portuguese he spoke Castilian fluently, and, more valuably, Arabic, which he had probably learned from the Arab population of Spain.
 He had performed undercover operations for João there, and undertaken secret negotiations in Morocco with the king of Fez. p28

+He spent four years exploring the trading routes to India, learning lots. [[John II of Portugal]] sent other spies to track him down and they found him in Cairo.
+He was told to return to Portugal with his findings.
+He decided to travel on though.
+And eventually he did track down the mythical Christian “Prester John”, the Christian emperor in Ethiopia.
+The current ruler of the kingdom, Eskender, received him, but wouldn’t let him leave.
+He remained there for 30 years until another Portuguese expedition reached him.

+Pêro Dias.
+Explorer and captain of an expedition to reach India.
+He was the first to get to the bottom of Africa and start going up its east side.
+He never reached India though.
+His discoveries were quickly implemented into Portuguese maps, but his achievement wasn’t really recognised at the time.
+For quite a few years anyway.
+P33-P35
 ## Notes

 Portugal announced themselves to the other European powers via an attach of Ceuta, Morocco in 1415. https://en.m.wikipedia.org/wiki/Portuguese_conquest_of_Ceuta